-A summary of the policies applied to the Company's intangible assets is as follows:
+A summary of the policies applied to the Group's intangible assets is as follows:

-Computer software

-Useful lives Finite

-Amortization method used Amortized on a straight-line basis over the estimated useful life

-Internally generated or acquired Acquired
+Computer software Customer relationship Other intangible assets Goodwill Useful lives Finite Finite Finite Indefinite Amortization method used Amortized on a straight- Amortized on a straight- Amortized on a straight- No amortization line basis over the line basis over the line basis over the estimated useful life estimated useful life estimated useful life (3-10 years) Internally generated or acquired Acquired Acquired Acquired Acquired

-(14) Impairment of non-financial assets
+(16) Impairment of non-financial assets

-The Company assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 Impairment of Assets may be impaired.
-If any such indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or cashgenerating unit's ("CGU") fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
+The Group assesses at the end of each reporting period whether there is any indication that an asset in the scope of IAS 36 Impairment of Assets may be impaired.
+If any such indication exists, or when annual impairment testing for an asset is required, the Group estimates the asset's recoverable amount.
+An asset's recoverable amount is the higher of an asset's or cash-generating unit's ("CGU") fair value less costs to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

 For assets excluding goodwill, an assessment is made at each reporting date as to whether there is any indication that previously recognized impairment losses may no longer exist or may have decreased.
-If such indication exists, the Company estimates the asset's or cash-generating unit's recoverable amount.
+If such indication exists, the Group estimates the asset's or cash-generating unit's recoverable amount.
 A previously recognized impairment loss is reversed only if there has been an increase in the estimated service potential of an asset which in turn increases the recoverable amount.
 However, the reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.